About the Foundation

 The objectives of the Parkinson Research Foundation are achieved through grants to individual Ph.D.’s regardless of nationality, but active at a Swedish university.
 Grants may be given to the same researcher/team on several occasions.
 Applications are reviewed by a scientific counsel before the board of directors decides on which projects to award.

-The Parkinson Research Foundation awards total grants of some 1 million SEK per year to a selected few projects.
-In 2017, the foundation will award a total of 1.5 million SEK.
+The Parkinson Research Foundation awards total grants of at least 1 million SEK per year to a selected few projects.
+In 2019, the foundation awarded a total of 2 million SEK.
 This makes the foundation’s grants one of the larger annual private grants within research dedicated to Parkinson’s.

 The Parkinson Research Foundation actively raises additional funds for Parkinson research.
 Donors are offered involvement and possibility to influence how specific donations will be used.
 The objective of the founders Ingrid and Mats Heiman is that the foundation’s capital should in full be awarded to scientific research.
 All administrative costs of the foundation are hence paid for directly by the founders.